DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-03-20-When-Citations-Become-Costumes.md

 The Ayurvedic community's response to the "pseudoscience" label almost universally misunderstands what the word means.
 This misunderstanding is not trivial — it is precisely the misunderstanding that made the Instagram post possible, and precisely the misunderstanding that made the debate's outcome inevitable.

 **Pseudoscience does not mean fake science.** It does not mean wrong, ancient, disproven, or culturally biased.
-It has a precise technical definition established within the philosophy of science — most rigorously by Karl Popper, and subsequently refined by Imre Lakatos, Paul Thagard, and others.
+It has a precise technical definition established within the philosophy of science — most rigorously by Karl Popper, and subsequently refined by Wemre Lakatos, Paul Thagard, and others.

 Pseudoscience refers to a system that presents itself as scientific — that uses the language, the authority, and the appearance of science — but that does not operate according to the methods, principles, and self-correcting mechanisms that define genuine scientific inquiry.